xtexChooser/git-mirrors/tests/e2e/README.md

 > This is not currently used by most Forgejo contributors.
 > Your help to improve the situation and allow for visual testing is appreciated.

-Although the main goal of e2e is assertion testing, we have added a framework for visual regress testing.
+Although the main goal of e2e is assertion testing, we have added a framework for visual regression testing.
 If you are working on front-end features, please use the following:
  - Check out `main`, `make clean frontend`, and run e2e tests with `VISUAL_TEST=1` to generate outputs.
 This will initially fail, as no screenshots exist.
-You can run the e2e tests again to assert it passes.
+You can run the e2e tests again to assert that it passes.
  - Check out your branch, `make clean frontend`, and run e2e tests with `VISUAL_TEST=1`.
-You should be able to assert you front-end changes don't break any other tests unintentionally.
+You should be able to assert that your front-end changes don't break any other tests unintentionally.

-VISUAL_TEST=1 will create screenshots in tests/e2e/test-snapshots.
+`VISUAL_TEST=1` will create screenshots in tests/e2e/test-snapshots.
 The test will fail the first time this is enabled (until we get visual test image persistence figured out), because it will be testing against an empty screenshot folder.

-ACCEPT_VISUAL=1 will overwrite the snapshot images with new images.
+`ACCEPT_VISUAL=1` will overwrite the snapshot images with new images.

 ## Tips and tricks